VSnow1988/MyInventory/README.md

 - Addition of a Google Firestore database, with related code tested and functional.
 - The entire Login view and Users table is now handled by the Firestore database.
 - Complete numbered TODO/FIXME task list outlines the plan for upgrades and testing to create the deliverable product.
+- Fixed small but very important UI mistakes.
+- Found a bug in testing that allowed addition of Strings over 10 characters as item name, noted in a FIXME.

 ### Using These Files